zmatthews33/bamazon/README.md

 - mysql
 - inquirer
 ## Installation
 1. Clone or download the repository.
-Run `npm install` to get load the required dependencies.
+Run `npm install` to load the required dependencies.
 2. Run the SQL commands included in the bamazonDB.sql file to generate a MySQL database.
 3. In your CLI, run `node bamazonCustomer` to view the customer interface.
 ## View Demo